laristra/portage/doc/example.md

 Similar to `portageapp_jali` for mesh fields, `app/portageapp/portageapp_multimat_jali` demonstrates Portage's ability to remap multi-material fields.
-In order to preserve sharp interfaces between materials, Portage relies on [Tangram](https://github.com/laristra/tangram) to perform an interface reconstruction on a source mesh.
-Reconstructed material polygons are further intersected with cells on a target mesh.
-Therefore, an input file specifying volume fractions (and optionally material centroids for MOF) is required in addition to specification of the meshes and multiple material fields.
+In order to preserve sharp interfaces between materials, Portage relies on [Tangram](https://github.com/laristra/tangram) to perform interface reconstruction on the source mesh.
+Reconstructed material polygons are intersected with cells on a target mesh.
+An input file specifying volume fractions (and optionally material centroids for MOF) is required in addition to the meshes and multiple material fields.
 For now, this app works only in serial.

 ~~~sh